smathot/academicmarkdown/readme.md

 	build.PDF(u'input.md', u'output.pdf')
 	build.DOCX(u'input.md', u'output.docx')
 	build.ODT(u'input.md', u'output.odt')

+A number of options can be specified by setting attributes of the `build` module, like so

+	build.spacing = 30, 0

+The full list of options is available in `academicmarkdown/constants.py`.

 ## Dependencies

 Academic Markdown has been tested exclusively on Ubuntu Linux.
 The following dependencies are required: